EnsoVanPoucke/dotfiles/README.md

 You can either change this path in the i3 config file where it says **$desktopWallpaper**, or copy the included images to this exact location.

-### Copy wallpapers
+### Copy wallpapers to the default location

 First, navigate into the cloned **dotfiles** repository.

-Create the backgrounds folder if it doesn't exist, and copy the wallpapers into it:
+Then, create the backgrounds folder if it doesn't exist and copy the wallpapers into it:

 ```bash
 mkdir -p ~/.local/share/backgrounds